Windowsxd/windextra-1.19/README.md

 Nil Pearl Tag: Prevents mobs from being thrown out of your personal dimension with the Nil Pearl.

+The Nil: this is the Charged Nil Key, Nil Pearl, Pearl Tag, and Charged Nil Key Tag in one item.
+You can cycle through the item with the default keys Z and X.

 ## Blocks

 Pearl Detector: Works only in your personal dimension.
 It emits a redstone pulse when you use a Nil Pearl.